 - you are resident in Norway when you receive the inheritance.

-In order to qualify for exemption for duties and taxes on inherited objects, you must submit an application to your Norwegian Customs region.
+In order to know if you qualify for exemption for duties and taxes on inherited objects, you must submit an application to Norwegian Customs.

 You should submit the application for exemption before importing the objects to Norway.
 The application must include documentation that the terms mentioned above are fulfilled.
 This could include certificate of probate, will and testament, death certificate, proof of residence, accounting records and other documentation The documentation must be confirmed by the probate court or corresponding public authority in the country where the deceased was resident.